dennisss/tansa/README.md

 PX4 Needed Changes
 ------------------

-For LEDs,
+Description
+---

+We are using a PixRacer which runs the PX4 drone Firmware

+Tasks
+---

-Make an application for px4, have it listen for vehicle_command messages and
+- Make an application for PX4 that allows have it listen for vehicle_command messages and

+- We need to have two PWM outputs and one digital GPIO output

+For LEDs, we need to
 - See http://dev.px4.io/tutorial-hello-sky.html
 - See PX4/src/systemcmds/motor_ramp (https://github.com/PX4/Firmware/blob/master/src/systemcmds/motor_ramp/motor_ramp.cpp) for a good example of raw PWM control
 - See http://dev.px4.io/custom-mavlink-message.html for an intro to mavlink messages
 - Example of using vehicle_command https://github.com/PX4/Firmware/blob/master/src/drivers/gimbal/gimbal.cpp#L305
 - Grab data from type: MAV_CMD_USER_1 (https://pixhawk.ethz.ch/mavlink/)

 Limit the RPY rates in the mixer so that the we don't over do the throttle